florian-h05/webrtc-sip-gw/README.md

 This gateway allows any SIP user of your Fritz!Box to perform calls with SIP over WebSocket, which is unsupported by the Fritz!Box.

+Please note that this might also work for other SIP servers, however this container is developed for and tested with AVM Fritz!Boxes.

 ## Important Information

 To connect to the SIP over WebSocket from mobile clients like Android & iOS, it is required that you use TLS.